SpooniestBard/hhc2022/docs/hhc2022/web_ring/glamtariels_fountain.md

 #### Solution

 There are three phases to our interaction with Glamtariel, broken up by the objects that we are able to offer her.
-By picking up objects and presenting them to either the fountain or Glamtariel, the recipient will give us
+During all of the phases, by dropping objects on either the fountain or Glamtariel, they will each reveal their mundane thoughts to us along with a few s3cr3ts.

 ![First phase of interaction with Glamtariel](./assets/img/wr8-1.png)